GarimaM01/Maze-Solver/README.md

 • Implemented DFS Algorithm to determine the quickest route to the destination.

-• Made the application using java swing and awt.
+• Made the application using java swing and awt....